kyvernfoundation/kyvern/courses/strongauthentication.md

 - Your password (see [kyvern/courses/passwordmanager](https://github.com/kyvernfoundation/kyvern/blob/main/courses/passwordmanager.md)).
   - It says nothing about you.
   - one account, one password.
   - The better the entropy, the stronger your password.
-The higher the entropy, the stronger your password.
 Add the most random characters with the highest length and let KeePass remember your password.
     - For your security, we recommend that you do not display your password.
 That way, nobody knows it, only your KeePass.
   - Never put it anywhere else but where you want to connect.
 - Security keys must comply with the FIDO2 standard.